-What is the food industry?
+What is the food and restaurant franchise industry?

 The McDonalds golden arches are among the most quintessential symbols of American fast food franchising.
 But, did you know that many of your favorite restaurants and fast food places may be franchises, too?
 Bringing in hundreds of thousands of customers, Subway, Dunkin’ Donuts, and Domino’s Pizza are among some of the most popular food franchises today.
-But, the food franchise industry doesn’t stop at fast food.
+But, the restaurant franchise industry doesn’t stop at fast food.

 According to an economic outlook report conducted by IHS Markit Economics in 2017, the food franchise industry is divided into three primary parts:

 There are many other franchise subdivisions within the food industry.
 These categories include bakeries, cafes, juice or smoothie joints, pizza restaurants, ice cream shops, and vending machine retailers.
 All of these subcategories fall within the top three listed above and comprise the food franchise industry.

 One of the biggest franchise industries, the food franchise industry comprises almost half of all franchise establishments in America.
 Not to mention, this industry produces roughly 65 percent of all franchise employment jobs.
 Let’s take a look into the three individual sectors and where they stand in comparison to one another.

 the food franchise industry comprises almost half of all franchise establishments in America.

 Food and Restaurant Franchises – Trends in Dine-in and Fast Food